 Where do I start?
 The good company and friends we have made?
 The unbelievable amount of wine, GOOD WINE, that we have consumed?
 The food, oh the food that we have smelled, cooked, and tasted.

 What a great journey!
 Today was the culmination of this journey with an exclusive visit to the Remoissenet Pere et Fils winery in Beaune, France.
 We met our wine guide, Sommelier, Pascal Wagner from Wagner OneoLogics,

 Pascal was our wine guide for our last day of our tour.
-Pascal weaves the story of Burgundy through, experiences and lore to pull you into his world of wine.
-He is very knowledgeable about wine and full of fun.
+Pascal weaves the story of Burgundy through, experiences and lore to pull you through his world of wine.
+He is very knowledgeable about wine and and has a flair for fun.
 He was the first local that I got to know on our journey, and he fit every idea that I had of what a local Frenchman would be like, except no beret.
 He is full of fragmented thoughts and words that knit together an experience that is coming at you a mile a minute and then falls neatly in your lap in a nicely wrapped box with a bow.

 Pascal arranged a private barrel tasting for us to the Remoissenet Pere et Fils winery, which doesn’t have a public tasting room.
 His good friend, and the cellar manager, Pascal, (now we have two Pascals to keep track of) graciously opened the cellars to us.